ripl3yy/ripleys-script-hub/README.md

 **This isn't a script to install Arch entirely**, this is just something that installs my daily programs from pacman and Flatpak, installs and sets up the [Starship](https://starship.rs/) prompt, and downloads all of my wallpapers for me.

+If you're interested in what packages and Flatpaks are installed, you can [check them here](https://github.com/ripl3yy/ripleys-script-hub/blob/main/package%20list/InstalledPkgs.md).

 I've made sure to make this script as easy to customize as possible.
 I know not everyone uses the exact same set of applications I do, which is why I made it the way it is.
 Below, I'll leave a list of what is installed.
 A quick reminder that this script does **NOT** install a web browser.
 If you're using something arch-based, such as Manjaro, EndeavourOS, etc. then you will already have Firefox preinstalled.
 If you're running vanilla Arch, a simple `sudo pacman -S firefox` will install Firefox to your system.

 If the pacman installer fails, you might need to have the `multilib` repo enabled.
 You can follow this guide [here](https://wiki.archlinux.org/title/Official_repositories#Enabling_multilib).